-If GO exercises the option to convert the loan, the agreement also grants the Company an option to acquire a controlling stake in Cablenet until 30 June 2018, by acquiring an additional number of shares at a pre-determined price such that upon acquisition the total number of shares held by the Company will be equal to 51% of the issued share capital of Cablenet.
+If GO exercises the option to convert the loan, the agreement also grants the Company an option to acquire a controlling stake in Cablenet until 30 June 2018, by acquiring an additional number of shares at a pre-established price such that upon acquisition the total number of shares held by the Company will be equal to 51% of the issued share capital of Cablenet.

 If GO does not convert the loan into shares, the Company shall have the right by 31 March 2018 to demand Mr Shiacolas to buy back the initial 25% stake by 30 June 2018 at a pre-determined price.
 As a credit risk mitigant in respect of this option, upon failed settlement GO will have the option to convert the loan into a number of shares such that upon conversion the total number of shares held by the Company will be equal to 55% of the issued share capital of Cablenet.
-The aggregate fair value and carrying amount of the derivative assets as at 31 December 2014 is €2.4 million.
+The aggregate fair values and carrying amounts of these derivatives as at 31 December 2015 is an asset of €15.9 million (2014: €2.4 million).